All the human beeings are off the same blood

 Already in former times I was photographing on concerts.
 After a break since 2006 I started again with taking photographs on concerts and similar events.
 The photographs may be founded on several websides.
 For that, please, take a look on the links.

-The playlist is veeery long after more than 17 years.
-Up to May 2015 more than 3690 titles within 423 productions, around 1480 African tracks, the rest Reggae, even some Zouk or Soca.
+The playlist is veeery long after almost 20 years.
+(I've to forgotten to count all the shows and tracks.)
+Up to June 2017 more than 4270 titles within 490 productions, around 2050 African tracks, the rest Reggae, even some Zouk or Soca.